poooi/poi/docs/plugin.md

 ## i18n

-Poi uses i18n-2 to realize i18n support.
+Poi supports i18n with the `i18n-2` package.

-It is recommended to bind the i18n object to initialize onto window.i18n, as following:
+It is recommended that the i18n object be attached to window.i18n, as following:

 ```coffeescript